 }

-Develop a user-friendly purchase flow showing available products, handling purchases, and managing subscriptions.
-Adapty’s Paywall Builder and Subscription Analytics tools let you create and test multiple paywall designs for data-driven optimization.
+- Сreate a user-friendly purchase flow within your app with Adapty, showing available products, handling purchases, and managing subscriptions.
+Deciding what’s truly user-friendly can be a chore, but with our Paywall Builder and Subscription Analytics tools, you can easily create several paywall designs to test and make data-driven decisions about their effectiveness.

-Thoroughly test it in sandbox environments provided by Apple and Google.
+- Thoroughly test your IAP implementation in sandbox environments provided by Apple and Google.
 This step is important to ensure that the purchase flow works as expected before going live.

 Now let’s look at the key steps in more detail.